valboz/VBBinaryLensing/docs/BinarySources.md

 printf("Binary Source Light Curve at time t: %lf", Mag); // Output should be 2.70...
 ```

-In this function we are assuming that all properties of the sources can be deduced by their mass ratio.
-This is strictly true only if the two components obey some mass-luminosity and mass-radius relation.
-We are assuming $L \sim M^4$ and $R \sim M^{0.89}$, which are good for solar mass main sequence stars.
-Therefore, we just need to specify the mass ratio $q_s$ and the flux and radius ratios of the two stars will follow.
-If you want different exponents, you can modify the relations by hand in the source code.
+In this function we are assuming that all properties of the sources can be deduced by their mass ratio through the mass-radius-luminosity relations specified above and customizable by the user.
+Therefore, the flux ratio will be $FR = qs^q$, where $q$ is given by 'VBBL.mass_luminosity_exponent' and the radius of the second source will be $rho * qs^p$, where $p$ is given by 'VBBL.mass_radius_exponent'.

 Xallarap is also available for binary lenses through the `BinSourceBinaryLensXallarap` function.
 In this case, the parameters are 13 with the seven parameters for the [static binary lens](BinaryLenses.md) followed by the six parameters for the xallarap.